eleda77/eleda77.github.io/docs/vocab_list.md

 **slatternly** - dirty and untidy (typically used of a woman or her appearance)

+**slurry** - a semiliquid mixture, typically of fine particles of manure, cement, or coal suspended in water

 **smutty** - soiled or tainted with smut (or obscene/indecent)

+**snaffle** - take (something) for oneself, typically quickly or without permission

 **snarkenfaugister** - an artisan who lovingly hand-crafts all those small, unremarkable, but necessary, little artefacts that are necessary for the full enjoyment of a busy modern life